Earn a qualifying law degree at your own pace with the University of London LLB. Dating back to the 1890s, it's highly regarded worldwide.

 - General principles.
 The concept of land.
 Doctrine of tenures and estates.
 Freehold and leasehold estates.
 Legal and equitable rights.
 Principles of the 1925 legislation.

 - Transfer of land, with reference to the conveyance of registered and unregistered titles in land.
 Formalities and proprietary estoppel.
-Doctrine of notice.
-Land Charges Act 1972.
-Law of Property Act 1925.
 Land Registration Acts 1925 and 2002.
 Concept of overreaching.
+An awareness (in general terms only) of unregistered land law concepts such as the doctrine of notice and Land Charges Act 1972.

 - Ownership of land.
+Co-ownership of land.
 Trusts of land under the Trusts of Land and Appointment of Trustees Act 1996.
-Co-ownership of land.

 - Licences.
 Bare licences.
 Contractual licences, their revocability and enforceability against third parties.
 Estoppel licences.